-- 3.15 The Licensing Authority considers the following as key issues in relation to the location of licensed premises: - The proposed operation of the premises having regard: to the licensable activities applied for, the size, structure and proposed capacity,

-- The proximity of the premises to local residents. - The proximity of the premises to other local businesses that could be affected - The general character of the surrounding area including crime and antisocial behaviour levels - The availability of transport to and from the premises - 3.16 Consideration will be given to the capacity for vertical drinking at the premises.
-Where relevant representations are made, there shall be a presumption against new premises aimed at predominately providing vertical drinking environments i.e. through limited seating provision.
-Vertical drinking has been linked with encouraging binge drinking and an increased potential for violence and antisocial behaviour. - 3.17 Additionally, a number of premises closing simultaneously would lead to larger numbers leaving at the same time thereby increasing the risk of disorder and disturbance, as well as creating spikes in demand for taxis and other sources of transport.
+- 3.15 The Licensing Authority considers the following as key issues in relation to the location of licensed premises: - The proposed operation of the premises having regard: to the licensable activities applied for, the size, structure and proposed capacity, the type/nature of the business - The proximity of the premises to local residents. - The proximity of the premises to other local businesses that could be affected - The general character of the surrounding area including crime and antisocial behaviour levels - The availability of transport to and from the premises - 3.16 Consideration will be given to the capacity for vertical drinking at the premises.
+Vertical drinking has been linked with encouraging binge drinking and an increased potential for violence and antisocial behaviour.